Frequently Asked Questions

 Where are interviews conducted?

-Interviews are conducted with our friendly interviewers at cafes around Perth.
-However, if you cannot attend in person, we can organise a telephone interview instead if you arrange somewhere quiet, private and comfortable to take the call.
+Interviews are conducted with our friendly interviewers at cafes in Perth.
+However, if you cannot attend in person, we may be able to survey you over the phone if you can arrange somewhere quiet, private and comfortable to take the call.

 Can I look at some findings from previous years' studies?